How to Make a Cat Hammock

-Cats Love Hammocks!
+Cats Love Hammocks

-The dimensions I used to create a large cat hammock and a smaller cat hammock were garnered on the needs of the animal rescues and shelters I work with.
+The dimensions I used to create a large cat hammock, and a smaller cat hammock were garnered on the needs of the animal rescues and shelters I work with.
 The measurements for these rectangular-shaped hammocks I'll give you below will work on the standard variety of wire cages made for cats and dogs.

-Tips in Making Cat Hammocks
+Tips for Making Cat Hammocks